oracle-quickstart/oci-openshift/README.md

 * **Using Terraform:** Create OCI resources using the Terraform stack provided in this repo or available via the OCI Console.
 This method is recommended for connected environments.

 * **Manual Provisioning:** Manually create the resources using OCI Console and CLI.
-Use this method for disconnected or air-gapped environment, or if you can't use the OCI-provided Terraform due to policy restrictions.
+Use this method for disconnected or air-gapped environments, or if you can't use the OCI-provided Terraform due to policy restrictions.

 **2. Installing and Configuring Cluster**